N11R/FileSystemWatcher/README.md

 YouTrack project for our team.
 I created the project, added team members, configured the agile board, and created the initial user stories for our File System Watcher.
 I shared what I learned about YouTrack with my teammate so we could both use it effectively.
+I also implemented the filewatcher class and ReportGenarator class.